Health Encyclopedia

 Call 911

-Call 911 if any of these occur:
+Call 911 if you have:

-• Trouble breathing or swallowing
+• Trouble breathing or swallowing.

-• Trouble speaking
+• Trouble speaking.

-• Confusion
+• Confusion.

-• Extreme drowsiness or trouble waking up
+• Extreme drowsiness or trouble waking up.

 Online Medical Reviewer: Michelle Anderson DNP